limpyd/redis-limpyd/doc/models.rst

     >>> example = Example(1)

 So, to create an object, pass fields and their values as named arguments, and to retrieve it, pass its pk as the only argument.
-To retrieave instances via other fields than the pk, check the Collections_ section later in this document.
+To retrieave instances via other fields than the pk, check the :doc:`collections` section later in this document.

-If you don't pass any argument to the RedisModel_, default one from fields are taken and are saved.
+If you don't pass any argument to the `RedisModel`, default one from fields are taken and are saved.
 But if no arguments and no default values, you get an empty instance, with no filled fields and no pk set.

 The pk will be created with the first field.
 It's important to know that we do not store any concept of "model", each field is totally independent, thought the keys to save them in Redis_ are based on the object's pk.
 So you can have 50 fields in a model and save only one of them.